andrew-sabin/javaRPG/README.md

 # javaRPG
-Created an Role Playing Game using the skills I learned while studying the Java programming langauge
+Created an Role Playing Game using the skills I learned while studying the Java programming language.